earthly/earthly/release/README.md

     ```
     find . -name '*integration.md' | xargs -n1 sed -i 's/\(earthly\/releases\/download\/\)v[0-9]\+\.[0-9]\+\.[0-9]\+\(\/\)/\1'$RELEASE_TAG'\2/g'
     ```
+* After gitbook has processed the `main` branch, run a broken link checker over https://docs.earthly.dev.
+This one is fast and easy: https://www.deadlinkchecker.com/.
 * Copy the release notes you have written before and paste them in the Earthly Community slack channel `#announcements`, together with a link to the release's GitHub page.
 If you have Slack markdown editing activated, you can copy the markdown version of the text.
 * Ask Adam to tweet about the release.